mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 Read it with *Al-Nukat wa'l-Fawa'id* by Ibn Muflih, *Hashiyat Ibn Qundus*, *Hashiyat Ibn Nasrullah*, and *Sharh al-Muharrar* by Ibn 'Abd al-Haqq.

-- *Al-Furu* by Shams al-Din b.
+- *Al-Furu'* by Shams al-Din b.
 Muflih

 It should be read with *Tashih al-Furu* by 'Ala al-Din al-Mardawi, *Hashiyat Ibn Qundus*, and *Hashiyat Ibn Nasrullah*.